-Positive mental health is the concern of the whole community and we recognise that our school plays a key part in this.
-Our school aims to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
-We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
-The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter-balance and promote further growth of resilience.
+We recognise that good mental health for all our pupils and staff is very important, and we understand the part that our school plays in this.
+We aim to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
+We understand that there are risk factors which can increase someone's vulnerability and also protective factors that can promote or strengthen resilience.
+The more risk factors present in someone's life, the more protective factors or supportive interventions are needed to counterbalance these to promote resilience and keep children safe.